Renormalization group analysis of multi-Dirac-node materials: Physical Properties

-\section{Spectral function}
+\subsection{Spectral function}

-To derive the spectral function as the imaginary part of the Green's function, we should be careful on the choice of the gauge, because the Green's function itself depends on the gauge.
-We adopt the ``physical gauge,'' i.e., Coulomb gauge.
-In Coulomb gauge, the photon propagator $D^{\mu\nu}_\text{C}(k)$ is given by~\cite{adkins1983olr}
+The spectral function is obtained as the imaginary part of the electron Green's function, so we should carefully select the gauge.
+To calculate the spectral function, we adopt the ``physical gauge,'' i.e., Coulomb gauge.
+The photon propagator in the Coulomb gauge $D^{\mu\nu}_\text{C}(k)$ is given by \cite{adkins1983olr}

-We need to calculate the one-loop self-energy [Fig.~\ref{fig:diagram3}(a)] by using the photon propagator in Coulomb gauge.
-The electron propagator is the same as before.
-After some calculation, we obtain the one-loop self-energy in Coulomb gauge $\Sigma_2^\text{(C)}(p)$ as

-where $\gamma\approx 0.57721$ is the Euler-Mascheroni constant.
-For a later use, we show the result to order $O(\epsilon^0)$.
-The self-energy in Coulomb gauge [eq.~\eqref{eq:self_coulomb}] is different from the self-energy in Feynman gauge [eq.~\eqref{eq:self-energy}], comparing the $O(\epsilon)$ contributions.